erdii/ansible-cdn-letsencrypt/README.md

 * one blank controller server
 * some blank proxy servers
 * a domain pointing to your controller server eg. `ctrl.example.com`
-* a domain pointing to your distribution eg. `www.example.com`
+* a domain pointing to your distribution consisting of all your reverse proxies eg. `www.example.com`

 * an `inventory` file with content like this:
     ```